-Razor's original spend target in 2020 under the ABC program was anticipated to be \$2.3 million but on May 14, 2020, the AER reduced all liability reduction targets for 2020 to zero in response to COVID-19 and the decline in oil prices.
-The 2021 liability reduction target will be announced later in 2020.
-Razor plans to continue to participate in the ABC program as future requirements are announced.
+On May 14, 2020, the AER reduced all liability reduction targets for 2020 to zero in response to COVID-19 and the decline in oil prices.
+Razor's liability reduction target is \$3.1 million in 2021.

-Razor has been very successful in obtaining approved applications under the Alberta government's Site Rehabilitation Program ("SRP").
-To date, Razor has received approval for \$1.4 million in funding to assist with abandonment and reclamation activities.
-The Company also expects to receive additional grants in subsequent phase of the SRP.
+Razor has been successful in obtaining approved applications under the Alberta Site Rehabilitation Program ("SRP").
+To date, Razor has received approval for \$1.5 million in funding to assist with abandonment and reclamation activities.
+The Company also expects to receive additional grants in subsequent phases of the SRP.